The-Bitcoin-Cash-Fund/Docs/BCF-Funding-Proposal-Request-Template.md

 [Insert any other information that should be known about the project.]

-## Use S.M.A.R.T Principles When writing the BCF FPR
+## Use S.M.A.R.T Principles When writing the BCF FRP

 **S** - **Specific** - Well defined.
 Clear to anyone that has a basic knowledge of the project